techidaily/site-win11-tips/source/_posts/remedies-for-no-powershell-found-on-your-windows-device.md

 8. Click**OK** to save the changes.
 ![Enable PowerShell on Windows](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/Enable-PowerShell-on-Windows.jpg)

- Restart your computer after this (see[how to restart a Windows computer](https://www.makeuseof.com/windows-restart-methods/) ) and then try to launch PowerShell using the search menu.
+ Restart your computer after this (see [how to restart a Windows computer](https://www.makeuseof.com/windows-restart-methods/) ) and then try to launch PowerShell using the search menu.

 ## 2\.
 Launch PowerShell Using Run Command or File Explorer